 After the war, Mr. Brigham joined Saco-Lowell Shops where he advanced to Secretary-Treasurer and CFO over 3 years.
 When the company was sold in 1949, he moved on to a computer firm for company-founder, Bernard Gordon, at Epsco Engineering as a director and CFO.
 His banking career began in 1962 with Boston Safe Deposit and Trust Company, as a vice president in the area of business development.
 He went into commercial lending in 1983 with the Boston Five Cent Savings Bank, which was acquired by Citizens in 1993.

 Upon his retirement in 2005, Mr. Brigham was the oldest member of the bank’s senior management team.
 In 1998, he was promoted to senior vice president.
 A self-acknowledged workaholic, Mr. Brigham put in 60 to 80 hours a week, usually arriving at the office around 4 a.m.
 In 1999, Mr. Brigham received the National Prime Time Award in a Washington D.C. ceremony for the honor of being Massachusetts' Outstanding Older Worker.
-In 2006, Mr. Brigham was among the first five individuals to be inducted into the inaugural class of the Financial Executives International’s “Hall of Fame” - the FEI is a professional organization for CFOs and senior finance executives where he has been an extremely active member since 1963.
+In 2006, Mr. Brigham was among the first five individuals to be inducted into the inaugural class of the Financial Executives International’s “Hall of Fame” - the FEI is a professional organization for CFOs and senior finance executives where he was an extremely active member from 1963 onward.

 Lawrence K. Fish, Chairman, President & CEO of Citizens Financial Group, Inc. said of his colleague: "Gorham is a role model to everyone at Citizens.
 His dedication to the community, support of his colleagues and commitment to business is an inspiration to us all."
 In 2009, Mr. Brigham was honored with the Boston Business Journal’s first-ever CFO of the Year recognition for “Lifetime Achievement”, which is now named in his honor.

-Mr. Brigham is a tireless community activist.
-He currently volunteers much of his time to numerous not-for-profit endeavors.
-He remains active in Harvard alumni activities, business, charitable, and patriotic organizations.
-He considers his most outstanding accomplishment the co-founding of The Carroll School in Lincoln, Massachusetts, for children with dyslexia.
+Mr. Brigham was a tireless community activist.
+He volunteered much of his time to numerous not-for-profit endeavors.
+He remained active in Harvard alumni activities, business, charitable, and patriotic organizations.
+He considered his most outstanding accomplishment the co-founding of The Carroll School in Lincoln, Massachusetts, for children with dyslexia.
 Started in 1967 with six students, the school has grown to more than 400 boys and girls in grades one through twelve.
-Mr. Brigham serves as Trustee Emeritus.
+Mr. Brigham served as Trustee Emeritus.

-A glimpse into Mr. Brigham’s world is one of many hand-written notes of thanks and praises, of a sharply dressed and a well-spoken man, of a man who includes others in conversations and of a man who genuinely wants others to connect in ways they might not have without his gentle persuasion.
-His world is of a man who is always on time and of a man who does what he says when he says it will be done.
-His world is a world of great character, of unquestionable ethics and of high morals.
-Gorham has taught us all so much and he continues to inspire us each day.
+A glimpse into Mr. Brigham’s world was one of many hand-written notes of thanks and praise, of a sharply dressed and well-spoken man, of a man who included others in conversations and who genuinely wanted others to connect in ways they might not have without his gentle persuasion.
+His world was that of a man who was always on time and who did what he said he would do.
+His world was one of great character, unquestionable ethics, and high moral standards.
+Gorham taught us all so much, and his example continues to inspire us each day.

 Congratulations to the F. Gorham Brigham Award Winners